moritz-h/satisfactory-3d-map/doc/SATISFACTORY_SAVE.md

 ### Collected objects

-The collected objects are simpy an array of `object referece` with `collected object count` number of entries.
+The collected objects are an array of `object referece` with `collected object count` number of entries.

 ```
 +--------------------+-------------------+